dgis/emu48android/ReadMe.txt

 CHANGES

+Version 2.5 (2022-03-03)

+- Allow to load RLE4, RLE8 and monochrome BMP images.
+- Optimize the number of draw calls when displaying the LCD pixel borders.

 Version 2.4 (2021-12-08)

 - Updated source code from Eric Rechlin's Emu48 version 1.63+ that was merged from Christoph Gießelink's Emu48 version 1.64.